 Williamson said it was his intent that the proposals would be back before the board by the end of the calendar year.

 “I feel like we’ve had clear indication of the importance of shifting or reallocating resources toward infrastructure – things like stormwater drainage – for quite some time,” Williamson said.

-Read the full article in the Aug.
+As seen in the Aug.
 17 issue of Navarre Press.
-Subscribe online at navarrepress.com for as little as $38 per year.
+Click here to subscribe for as little as $38 per year.